Welcome from the Chairman

-- Teaching Faculty and other staff: excellent and supportive.
-We have >60 teaching faculty who are fellowship trained subspecialists.
-Our diverse faculty completed their training all over the U.S. All are ABR certified radiologists participating in Maintenance of Certification.
-We enjoy teaching and working with residents, and are eager to help our trainees become the best radiologists they can be.
+- Teaching Faculty and conferences: excellent, supportive.
+Our >60 faculty are diverse, fellowship trained subspecialists who trained all over the U.S. All are ABR certified radiologists participating in Maintenance of Certification.
+We enjoy teaching and working with residents and helping them become great radiologists.

-- One-on-one resident-attending teaching: whether reviewing studies on PACS or doing procedures, our residents have the advantage of training directly with attending radiologists, without fellows.
+- One-on-one resident-attending teaching: whether reading studies or doing procedures, our residents have the advantage of training directly with attendings, without fellows.
 The opportunity for residents to become proficient in procedural skills is exceptional.

 - Technology: state-of-the-art.
 Our teaching hospitals take pride in having cutting edge technology, which their financial success allows.

-- Patients: Large volume and variety of patients, examinations, procedures, and pathology, so important for learning.
-Our main teaching campus is the tertiary care referral center for Hampton Roads which has a population of roughly 1.6 million.
+- Patients: Large variety of patients, exams, procedures, and pathology, great for learning.
+Our main teaching campus is the tertiary care referral center for Coastal Virginia, population roughly 1.6 million.

-- Scholarly Activity: residents are expected to do research with faculty mentors, and receive support to present their research at national meetings.
+- Scholarly Activity: residents do research with faculty mentors, and receive support to present the research at national meetings.
 Residents also enjoy teaching and QI projects.

 II.
 Program Size: Best of Both Worlds

 - The relatively small number of 16 residents is highly conducive to learning, allowing ample opportunity for discussion in teaching conferences and for each resident to take cases.
 Each resident is well known, important, and receives attention—not a face in a crowd.
 Yet our residents enjoy the resources of a large tertiary care medical center.

 III.
 Program Philosophy: Patient Centered Care and Resident Centered Training

-- The very highest priority of our radiologists is patient care, which is how it should always be for physicians.
-The best way for one to learn to provide excellent patient care is to train in a program which prioritizes providing excellent patient care.
+- The top priority is patient care, as it should always be for physicians.
+The best way to learn excellent patient care is to train in a program prioritizing patient care.

-- The most important academic mission of our teaching faculty is our residents.
-We engage in research and other scholarly activities, and teach medical students.
-But our strongest priority besides patient care is resident training.
+- The most important academic mission of our faculty is our residents.
+We engage in research and other scholarly activities, and teach medical students, while our highest academic priority is our residents.